 Luckily, for those of us who live in North Florida and obtain our water from the Floridian Aquifer, water has the ability to “self-cleanse”.
 As it passes through the porous limestone that makes up much of Florida’s ground layer, it is filtered (somewhat) and leaves behind many of its contaminants.

-Despite this fact, water often still needs treatment before it is suitable for drinking.
+Despite this fact, tap water often still needs treatment before it is safe to drink.
 While the ground layer will help remove some contaminants, it won’t remove them all.
+Treated water will not contain any harmful substances.
 Furthermore, the consequences of industrial and agricultural ground contamination have had far-reaching effects and it’s likely that your drinking water may come in contact with more contaminants along its journey.

 Water can be purified in a variety of ways and strongly depends upon the composition and quality of your water.
 Typically, water treatment contains two steps: